 De Morgan Gallery De Morgan Ships How to Order Tile Site Map Search Contact

-The blue peony tile scroll is representative of De Morgan's'Persian' period.
+The blue peony tile shows De Morgan's 'Persian' period.
 Colors he called a Persian palette include turquoise, dark blue, manganese purple, a yellow green, Indian red, and lemon yellow.
 Blue Peony was designed as a commission for the P&O Liner Arabia, in 1886.

 Both Morris and De Morgan had a strong interest in the Persian tiles, that we correctly call Iznak today, after the town in Turkey with a long heritage of making tile.
 In Victorian England, true Iznak tiles were difficult to come by, but the more provincial Damascus tiles were readily available.

 These six-inch tiles are seamless on the horizontal.
-They are available in the true Persian palette shown below and one with stronger turquoise colors and deeper greens that one finds in other De Morgan tiles in his Fulham period.
-The two-tile panel available in 4.25 and 6 inch tiles.
+The two-tile panel is available in 4.25 and 6 inch tiles.

 Size: 6 inch square tiles (15.4 cm)

 Thickness: 3/8 inch (1 cm)

 4.25 inch square tiles: $46 each tile

 6 inch square tiles: $56 each tile